pytorch/pytorch/docs/source/jit_language_reference_v2.rst

     def enum_fn(x: Color, y: Color) -> bool: if x == Color.RED:
             return True
         return x == y

     m = torch.jit.script(enum_fn)

     print("TorchScript: ", m(Color.RED, Color.GREEN))
     print("Eager: ", enum_fn(Color.RED, Color.GREEN))

 TorchScript Module Class
 ^^^^^^^^^^^^^^^^^^^^^^^^

-``TSModuleType`` is a special class type that is inferred from object instances created outside TorchScript. ``TSModuleType`` is named by the Python class of the object instance.
-The ``__init__()`` method of the Python class is not considered a TorchScript method, so it does not have to comply with TorchScript’s type checking rules.
+``TSModuleType`` is a special class type that is inferred from object instances that are created outside TorchScript. ``TSModuleType`` is named by the Python class of the object instance.
+The ``__init__()`` method of the Python class is not considered a TorchScript method, so it does not have to comply with TorchScript’s type-checking rules.

 The type schema of a module instance class is constructed directly from an instance object (created outside the scope of TorchScript) rather than inferred from ``__init__()`` like custom classes.
 It is possible that two objects of the same instance class type follow two different type schemas.